Nexosis/nexosis.github.io/_tutorials/websiteTrafficForecasting.md

 Once the CSV is saved, it can be uploaded to the API Nexosis API using a script created called `Invoke-NexosisUploadAnalyticsCsv`.

-To submit to the Nexosis API, this Hour Index needs converted to an ISO 8601 formated time date stamp.
-See [Working With Dates](http://docs.nexosis.com/guides/workingwithdates){:target="_blank"} for a broader explaination.
+To submit to the Nexosis API, this Hour Index needs converted to an ISO 8601 formatted time date stamp.
+See [Working With Dates](http://docs.nexosis.com/guides/workingwithdates){:target="_blank"} for a broader explanation.
 This script takes care of the date / time conversion and reformates it into a CSV the Nexosis API can handle.

 ```powershell
 PS> Invoke-NexosisUploadAnalyticsCsv -dataSetName 'sampleWebSiteData' `
                                      -sourceAnalyticsFile 'path\to\AnalyticsFile.csv'

 Dataset sampleWebData already exists.
 Updating existing dataset.
 Reading Google Analytics date range from header...
 CSV Starts on date 2015-07-01 and ends on 2017-08-31.